tomasfarias/airflow-dbt-python/docs/getting_started.rst

 For these deployments we must rely on a *dbt* remote to download and, eventually, upload all required *dbt* files.
 The remote *dbt* URL may be used in place of a local ``project_dir`` or ``profiles_dir`` to have *airflow-dbt-python* download the *dbt* files in the remote into a temporary directory for execution.

-Interactions with storages are supported by subclasses of ``DbtRemoteHook``.
+Interactions with storages are supported by subclasses of ``DbtFSHook``.
 Read the documentation :ref:`dbt_remote_hooks` to learn more about these hooks.

 As an example, let's upload our *dbt* project to an AWS S3 bucket.
 The files may end up structured in the bucket as: